 Because InfoNgen is still using Windows Server 2012 for its .NET‑based microservices, supporting containers is tricky.
 This means containers are not supported out of the box in this operating system, and typical orchestration systems cannot work either, because they do not support Windows Server 2012.
 Still, InfoNgen has rolled its own containers for this environment and gotten them working, despite the older Windows version.
 This is bolstered by NGINX’s ability to rewrite the headers of incoming requests, allowing them to be forwarded internally to any number of systems, while external users continue to access the same URL.

 “We are under constant pressure to lower our infrastructure costs, so people are asking us, ‘Are we using our EC2 instances effectively?’
 If not, then we have to find a way to put as many microservices as possible on there.
-The only way to do that is through some sort of container infrastructure, like Docker,” said Lutarevich.
+The only way to do that is through some sort of container infrastructure, like Docker,” explains Lutarevich.

 But, because Docker does not work in Windows Server 2012, NGINX Plus is called upon to bridge the gap between old‑school infrastructure and modern application architecture.
 Fortunately, NGINX Plus is just as happy in a virtual machine as it is in a container, and it can route traffic to both types of systems, regardless of their underlying operating system or environment.